 Recognize great work

-Make sure to call out and celebrate the contributions your colleagues make on a regular basis.
+Make sure to regularly call out and celebrate your team’s contribution.
 Doing this builds camaraderie, helps everyone understand the value in their work, and reinforces organizational values.

 Take work from home to the next level

 Working from home is sometimes a necessity and sometimes a choice, but with the right set up, tools, and mindset, it can work for you.
 Take care to establish a constructive WFH environment, separate your work and home life, use productivity tools, and prioritize culture and camaraderie no matter where you’re working from.

 If you find you're struggling with how to work from home or how to lead your newly remote team through this journey, we have a comprehensive remote team leadership guide to help you navigate this unprecedented challenge.